One Tambon One Product

-One Tambon One Product (OTOP) is a local entrepreneurship stimulus program designed by Thailand's former Prime Minister Thaksin Shinawatra during his 2001-2006 Thai Rak Thai government.
-The program aimed to support locally made and marketed products of each of Thailand's 7,255 tambons (sub-district).
+One Tambon One Product (OTOP) is a local entrepreneurship stimulus program designed by Thailand's former Prime Minister Thaksin Shinawatra during his 2001–2006 Thai Rak Thai government.
+The program aimed to support locally made and marketed products of each of Thailand's 7,255 tambon (sub-districts).
 Drawing its inspiration from Japan's successful One Village One Product (OVOP) program, the OTOP program encourages village communities to improve the quality and marketing of local products, selecting one superior product from each tambon to receive formal branding as its "starred OTOP product".
 It provides both a local and national stage to the promote these products.
 OTOP includes a large array of local products, including traditional handicrafts, cotton and silk garments, pottery, fashion accessories, household items, and foods.
 After a military junta overthrew Thaksin's government in 2006 following an election cancelled for irregularities, the OTOP program was cancelled.
 However, it was soon revived and rebranded.

 The One Tambon One Product movement is a self-help effort wherein rural communities participate in the creation of a product that can be sold locally and internationally.

-Kittiphun Khongsawatkiat, Academician of the Thai Rak Thai Party "One Tambon One Product Working Group," revealed that the party aims to create a One Tambon One Product project for over 7,000 sub-districts across Thailand.
-To raise the income and living standards of the people to be self-reliant and become a truly strong sub-district, currently, 336 sub-districts are ready under this project concept.

-Kittiphun Khongsawatkiat said that one set of policy-level committees would be established in implementing the stated policy.
-The OTOP project will be under the supervision of the Prime Minister's Office or the Ministry of Interior.
-By the nature of the work, it is not that the state brings money to promote, but to involve the villagers in thinking that there are goods or services in their villages, tourist attractions, and any distinctive culture.
-Then they will choose which product to be the product of the sub-district.
-While the government will help enhance technical skills and find marketing channels both domestically and internationally, the responsible agencies will use the form of e-commerce trading with a website "www.thaitambon.com" to be an information center.